rmunn/commandline-wiki-clone/HelpText Configuration.md

 [assembly: AssemblyCopyright("Copyright")]
 [assembly: AssemblyInformationalVersion("1.0.0-beta")]
 ```

-Add these lines to the project file, just in PropertyGroup
+**An alternative method:**

-Modify the contents as your need.
+If you are not using assemblyinfo.cs, Add these lines to the project file, just in PropertyGroup

      <PropertyGroup>
        ....